huggingface/text-generation-inference/docs/source/conceptual/lora.md

 In practice its often useful to have multiple LoRA models, each fine-tuned on a different dataset or for a different task.
 This allows you to use the model that is best suited for a particular task or dataset.

-Text Genertaion Inference (TGI) now supports loading multiple LoRA models at startup that can be used in generation requests.
+Text Generation Inference (TGI) now supports loading multiple LoRA models at startup that can be used in generation requests.
 This feature is available starting from version `~2.0.6` and is compatible with LoRA models trained using the `peft` library.

 ### Specifying LoRA models